-A watch face runs continuously, so it must use power efficiently.
+A Wear OS watch face runs continuously, so it must use power efficiently.

-Additionally, the performance of the watch face should be optimized.
+Optimize the performance of the watch face as much as possible.
 Services must not perform unnecessary computations.
 Watch faces with animations must run smoothly while accommodating notifications and system indicators.

-This section contains best practices for improving efficiency during periods when a watch face is inactive.
+This section contains best practices for improving efficiency.

 Use callbacks in WatchFaceService.Engine

 Ensure that your watch face performs

 Preferably, use the following methods of that class to determine if

 Alternatively, use the following methods of the same class